 "Even getting up to date on terminology would be a step forward.
 Not using outdated or inappropriate gender language but using terms like 'transgender,' and 'sex assigned at birth.'
 We try to stay away from using 'HIV positive' as it's so highly stigmatized.
 Instead, we say 'living with HIV.'"

 Being on the front lines of LGBTQ+ healthcare comes naturally for Sullivan.
 But it wasn't long ago that she could have taken a much different career path.
 Near the end of her undergraduate degree, she got the good news she had been accepted into Physician Assistant school.
 At the same time, she got a call that she'd been chosen to be on the hit fashion show America's Next Top Model.
 The decision was not a hard one.

 "The Top Model folks were appalled," Sullivan recalled, laughing.
 "Sometimes I wonder if I had done that instead, would I be some supermodel with a big career now?
 But I don't have any regrets.
 I've never been able to see myself doing anything else."

-This Pride month, Sullivan and her colleague at Dr. V Medical, Dr. Koppany Visnyei, are outfitted with the new High Polish Rainbow Littman® CORE stethoscope, powered by our CORE® Technology.
-It’s a visible reminder of the celebration that comes each June.
+This Pride month, Sullivan and her colleague at Dr. V. Medical, Dr. Koppany Visnyei, are outfitted with the new High Polish Rainbow 3M™ Littmann® CORE Digital Stethoscope, powered by Eko CORE technology.
+It's a visible reminder of the celebration that comes each June.
 It also happens to be their favorite stethoscope.